FOSSClubSIT/FOSS-Recruitment-2025/projects/Varshney_vinayak/Readme.md

 ## Future Improvements

-Not sure decided this on a whim but proly i would add a GUI (meh).
+Not sure decided this on a whim but proly i would add a GUI as a final touch(meh).
-This may be a EOL commit(v0.1) lol.
+This may be a EOL commit(v0.5) lol.

 ---